Ingvord/tango-v10-design-doc/docs/events_in_tango.md

 Having this division will help us with performance, tuning and independent software development.
 For better understanding, please, refer to the ["What is CQRS" article](https://www.codeproject.com/Articles/555855/Introduction-to-CQRS).

+* Lorenzo: not sure I understand this point about CQRS.
+I mean, CQRS seems to be already in place in TANGO, with the separation between Commands and Attributes.*

 Why use _Event Sourcing_ (meaning rebuilding of objects based on events)?

 We don’t store object’s state but instead – events sequence.